postolachivlad/link_shortener/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Dear reader,

+Information wich will help you to deploy and test the chalenge:

+- Ruby version      2.6.6p146

-- Ruby version
+- Ruby on Rails     version 6.0.3.6

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization
+- After cloning the directory please:
+    - create a new DB     rails db:create

-- How to run the test suite
+    - migrate the DB      rails db:migrate

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions
+- For starting the server use     rails server

+- For runing the tests use      rspec

+Thank you for this chalenge.
+Looking forward for your answer!

+Kind regards,
+Vlad